areyouroot/Mr-writer/AgeAndSeek/reaver/reaver.md

 Laila : then I am blessed, blessed enough that I won't feel ur pain, blessed enough to never feel how emotional you are, blessed enough that I will not hurt u see u feel u Fahim

 me: (deep breath) yes you are blessed enough. that I am not your burden nor u are mine.

+you and I are same,we want good to exist. but you are blindfolded I have wide open my eyes.  - sull last words

+I didn't release his words until I realised his promise (god's) he asked me for one thing love and peace.

+if I understood that before, I know sulls sacrifice and I am the sull I am the sull